-Rochester College is accredited by the Higher Learning Commission of the North Central Association (30 North LaSalle, Suite 2400, Chicago, IL, 60602; phone, (312)-263-0456) to award associate, baccalaureate, and master’s degrees.
-The statement of affiliation can be accessed here: http://tiny.rc.edu/HLC.
+Rochester College is accredited by the Higher Learning Commission (230 South LaSalle, Suite 7-500, Chicago, IL, 60604; phone, (312)-263-0456) to award associate, baccalaureate, and master’s degrees.
 RC is also a signatory of the MACRAO Transfer Agreement, which facilitates the transferability of credits between this and other Michigan institutions.

 Alcohol and Other Drug Policy

 The Rochester College Policy on Alcohol and Other Drugs is published annually in the Student Handbook.
 The College’s student conduct regulations prohibit the unlawful possession, use, or distribution of alcohol and other drugs by students and student organizations.
 Sanctions are detailed for students who violate this policy.
-A copy may be found through the Student Handbook at http://issuu.com/rochestercollege/docs/studhand_sp13_final or by contacting the Student Development Office, phone (248) 218-2041.
+A copy may be found through the Student Handbook or by contacting The Center for Student Life, phone (248) 218-2041.

 Campus Security Policies and Crime Statistics

-Information regarding campus safety data and emergency guidelines at RC can be found at http://rc.edu/resources/campus-safety.
-Print copies of the Annual Security report and fire log can be requested at the Student Development Office.
+Information regarding campus safety data and emergency guidelines at RC can be found at http://rc.edu/about-rc/campus-safety/.
+Print copies of the Annual Security report and fire log can be requested at The Center for Student Life.
 Inquires should be directed to the Dean of Students, (248) 218-2041.
-Additional safety information can be found in the Student Handbook which can be accessed at http://issuu.com/rochestercollege/docs/studhand_sp13_final.
+Additional safety information can be found in the Student Handbook.

 Copyright Infringement and Peer-to-Peer File Sharing Policies and Sanctions